awsdocs/aws-sct-user-guide/doc_source/agents.dw.md

 ## Installing extraction agents<a name="agents.Installing"></a>

 We recommend that you install multiple extraction agents on individual computers, separate from the computer that is running the AWS Schema Conversion Tool\.

 Extraction agents are currently supported on the following operating systems:
 + Microsoft Windows
 + Red Hat Enterprise Linux \(RHEL\) 6\.0
 + Ubuntu Linux \(version 14\.04 and later\)

 Use the following procedure to install extraction agents\.
 Repeat this procedure for each computer that you want to install an extraction agent on\.

 **To install an extraction agent**

 1. If you have not already downloaded the AWS SCT installer file, follow the instructions at [Installing, verifying, and updating AWS SCT](CHAP_Installing.md) to download it\.
 The \.zip file that contains the AWS SCT installer file also contains the extraction agent installer file\.

+1. Download and install the latest version of Amazon Corretto 11\.
+For more information, see [Downloads for Amazon Corretto 11](https://docs.aws.amazon.com/corretto/latest/corretto-11-ug/downloads-list.html) in the *Amazon Corretto 11 User Guide*\.

 1. Locate the installer file for your extraction agent in a subfolder named agents\.
 For each computer operating system, the correct file to install the extraction agent is shown following\.
 ****
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/SchemaConversionTool/latest/userguide/agents.dw.html)

-1. To install the extraction agent on a separate computer, copy the installer file to the new computer\.
+1. Install the extraction agent on a separate computer by copying the installer file to the new computer\.

 1. Run the installer file\.
 Use the instructions for your operating system, shown following\.
 ****
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/SchemaConversionTool/latest/userguide/agents.dw.html)

+1. Choose **Next**, accept the license agreement, and choose **Next**\.

+1. Enter the path to install the AWS SCT data extraction agent, and choose **Next**\.

 1. Install the Java Database Connectivity \(JDBC\) drivers for your source database engine\.
 For instructions and download links, see [Installing the required database drivers](CHAP_Installing.md#CHAP_Installing.JDBCDrivers)\.

-Follow the instructions for your source database engine only, not your target database engine\.
+1. Enter the path to your source and target database drivers and choose **Next**\.

+1. Do one of the following:
+   + Select **Use SSL** to use Secure Sockets Layer \(SSL\) to connect to your databases\.

-1. Copy the SSL trust and key stores \(\.zip or individual files\) that you generated in the third step of the [Security settings](#agents.Installing.Security) section\.
+     Copy the SSL trust and key stores \(\.zip or individual files\) that you generated in the third step of the [Security settings](#agents.Installing.Security) section\.
 If you copy the \.zip file to a new computer, extract the individual files from the \.zip file on the new computer\.

-   You can put the files anywhere you want\.
-However, note the locations because in a later procedure you tell the agent where to find the files\.

-Continue installing your extraction agent by completing the procedure in the following section\.
+     Enter the path and the password to your trust store and key store\.
+   + Clear **Use SSL** to connect to your databases without SSL\.

+1. Choose **Install** to install your data extraction agent\.

+AWS SCT installs your data extraction agent\.
+Now, you can configure your data extraction agent\.

 ### Configuring extraction agents<a name="agents.Installing.AgentSettings"></a>